mostofawasi/A-B-Testing-with-Python/README.md

 ## 🚀 How to Run

 1. Clone the repo
+2. Make sure the file `ab_testing_data.xlsx` is in the same directory as the notebook
-2. Open the notebook in JupyterLab or any compatible Python IDE
+3. Open the notebook in JupyterLab or any compatible Python IDE
-3. Run the cells sequentially to follow the entire A/B testing process
+4. Run the cells sequentially to follow the entire A/B testing process

 ```bash
 git clone https://github.com/yourusername/ab-testing-python.git